-Status Lamps
+Status LEDs

-The status lamps illuminate to show the following conditions:
+The status LEDs illuminate to show the following conditions:

-Run
+$\subset$ ⊃ Run

-Set
+$\subset$ ◯ Set

-Alarm
+$\subset$ ○ Alarm

-Cal
+$\subset$ 🔵 Cal

-Run The host computer is downloading the application software.

-Set The instrument is in Calibrate Set mode.

-Alarm The instrument has an error, as indicated on the display panel.

-Cal The instrument is in Calibrate View mode.
+- Run The host computer is downloading the application software.Set The instrument is in Calibrate Set mode. - A lower The instrument has an amore as indicate - Alarm The instrument has an error, as indicated on the display panel.Cal The instrument is in Calibrate View mode.